 OUTCOME: By 2030, the Apalachicola Bay System is a productive and sustainably managed ecosystem.
-A fully funded and well-executed science-based Ecosystem-Based Adaptive Management and Restoration Plan that incorporates the monitoring necessary for evaluation and adaptation is broadly supported by Apalachicola Bay System stakeholders with guidance from a permanent stakeholder advisory board.
+A fully funded and well-executed science-based Ecosystem-Based Adaptive Management and Restoration Plan that incorporates the monitoring necessary for evaluation and adaptation that is developed and is broadly supported by Apalachicola Bay System stakeholders with guidance from a permanent stakeholder advisory board group.